So, what's important? What do we need to know today?

 In order to ensure that this type of propaganda is not allowed to infect those who are deficient in their ability to retain the information that is essential to their enjoyment of the American way of life, it is important that these ideas are not readily available within the media system.
 I am happy to report that, as of this writing, those who protect the fourth pillar of democracy from anti-American rhetoric are succeeding.

-impeachment" is entered into the CNN.COM website.
+By clicking on the following link, you will find the latest results retrieved when the search term "impeachment" is entered into the CNN.COM website.
 As you can see, despite the ever increasing leftward slant of this organization, the words of the dangerous classes have not surfaced.
 No word of the above noted activity can be found, even when the search term "Kucinich" is entered into the site.
 (Note: after the writing of this post, CNN finally added an article to their site - but I'm sure you still get the point).

 One should not be lulled into a feeling of security based on the above noted information.
 I have heard reports that mention of this affair has been made during CNN broadcasts, however, if I have not seen it, I would imagine the seepage is not such that we should be overly concerned of an outbreak.

-impeachment" and "Kucinich", entered into the MSNBC site fail to register the latest activities of those who would deny Americans their beliefs (although, as you can see, one article reporting on earlier activities perpetrated by this same crew has made it through - an example of the danger a weak moment permits).
+Currently, even those with the unenviable job of defending America from the scourge of the far left media that takes advantage of our freedoms are meeting with success, as the same two search terms, "impeachment" and "Kucinich", entered into the MSNBC site fail to register the latest activities of those who would deny Americans their beliefs (although, as you can see, one article reporting on earlier activities perpetrated by this same crew has made it through - an example of the danger a weak moment permits).

-While the danger can never be understated, it is comforting to know that the individuals that own these broadcasters, and those who they choose to work for them, continue to ensure that the information conveyed to the nation accurately reflects the
+While the danger can never be understated, it is comforting to know that the individuals that own these broadcasters, and those who they choose to work for them, continue to ensure that the information conveyed to the nation accurately reflects the views and desires that they share in common with the American people.

-positions of leadership they hold.
+It is imperative that we continue to understand the common good through the voices of those whose place in the order of things entitles them to the positions of leadership they hold.
 For every time a citizen's mind is captured by the Kuciniches of the world - slipping outside of the wide spectrum of acceptable American values - it means that a few more of our tax dollars are diverted from growth and jobs to fund the necessary increase in policing and domestic security costs that such dangerous ideas necessitate.

 May 14, 2008